ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 This operation does not make use of extra query parameters.
 The required `Content-MD5` header needs to be the binary representation of a base64-encoded MD5 hash.
 The following snippet shows one way to achieve the content for that particular header.

+Policies are enforced until the end of a retention period, and can not be altered until the retention period has expired.
+While {{site.data.keyword.cos_full_notm}} makes use of the S3 API for most operations, the APIs used for configuring retention policies is not the same as the S3 API, although some terminology may be shared.
+Read this documentation carefully to prevent any users in your organization from creating objects that can not be deleted, even by IBM Cloud administrators.
+{:important}

 ```
 echo -n (XML block) | openssl dgst -md5 -binary | openssl enc -base64
 ```